 that provide the evolution equations of the dynamical system.

-With these equations, the phase portrait of the dynamical system is obtained, and the corresponding orbits and attractors can be identified.
-The corresponding stability landscape of the temperature field, $\psi$, is depicted in Fig.~\ref{newfig:stability_landsacpe}, from which the Holocene minimum described in Ref.\,\cite{Bertolami:2018} can be identified by the center of the valley, for $H=0$.
-Moving away from $H=0$, we clearly see that the human intervention opens up a deeper hotter minimum that can be identified with the Hothouse Earth \cite{Steffen:2018}, which in fact corresponds to a dynamical attractor.
+With these equations, the phase portrait of the dynamical system can be obtained, and the corresponding orbits and attractors can be identified.
+The stability landscape of the temperature field, $\psi$, is depicted in Fig.~\ref{newfig:stability_landsacpe}, from which the Holocene minimum described in Ref.\,\cite{Bertolami:2018} can be identified at the center of the valley, for $H=0$.
+By shifting values of $H$ away from $H=0$, one clearly sees that the human intervention opens up a deeper hotter minimum, the Hothouse Earth \cite{Steffen:2018}, which in fact corresponds to a dynamical attractor \cite{Bertolami:2019}.

 At the Anthropocene, $\eta$ is fixed and $H$ is treated as a parameter with a time dependence.
 The ES dynamics is reflected in the phase space and, thus, on the position and strength of its attractors, as exemplified in Ref.~\cite{Bertolami:2019}.
 In that case, for $b \simeq 0$, the cubic term can be dropped in the equations of motion, which now correspond to a harmonic oscillator with an external force, $H(t)$.
 Then, before considering more realistic scenarios for the external force, the simple case of a linear time evolution can be described by \cite{Bertolami:2019}: